Skip to content

 Neck Label2.5-3"1-1.5"Inside back neck

-For youth sizes, reduce dimensions by approximately 20–30%.
-Always measure the actual garment before pressing to confirm sizing.
-Most DTF transfer suppliers offer gang sheet options that let you combine multiple sizes on a single sheet to reduce waste and cost.
+For youth sizes, reduce dimensions by approximately 20-30%.
+Operators should always measure the actual garment before pressing to confirm sizing.
+Most DTF transfer suppliers offer gang sheet options that let multiple sizes be combined on a single sheet to reduce waste and cost.

 How Do You Create Your First DTF Design?